-Chic pants are often those considered classic women's clothing -- pleated front slacks that flow in a straight line from the hip to create an elongated silhouette.
+Chic pants are often those considered classic women's clothing -- pleated or flat-front slacks that flow in a straight line from the hip to create an elongated silhouette.

 For some designers, relaxed means a bit of fabric give in the form of Spandex or other stretch fibers.
 For others, it means a straight leg and more material in the hips.
 Legs vary from wide to skirt-like.